sphinx-labs/sphinx/docs/special-var-defs.md

 ## Contract References

-You can use a [contract's reference name](https://github.com/chugsplash/chugsplash/blob/develop/docs/chugsplash-file.md#contract-definitions) to refer to a contract's instance or its address in your ChugSplash config file.
+You can use a [contract's reference name](https://github.com/sphinx/sphinx/blob/develop/docs/sphinx-file.md#contract-definitions) to refer to a contract's instance or its address in your Sphinx config file.

 ```ts
 myToken: "{{ MyToken }}" // The MyToken contract or its address